-Here is 10 tips from the best books that you can apply immediately to boost your productivity and enhance your creativity !
+Here are 10 tips from the best books that you can apply immediately to boost your productivity and enhance your creativity!

-Here, I am giving you few from among those that seemed to me the most relevant, with a link to a summary of the book in which I found them:
+Here, I am giving you a few from among those that seemed to be the most relevant, with a link to a summary of the book in which I found them: